django-cms/django-filer/docs/tutorials/getting-started.rst

     ./manage.py runserver

-Visit http://localhost:8000/admin/finder/foldermodel/ — you are redirected to the root folder of your new ambit.
+Visit http://localhost:8000/admin/finder/ — it lists the ambits, and following ``Public`` takes you to its root folder.
 Drag a file from your desktop onto the folder listing, or use the upload button.

 .. todo::